blumilksoftware/internal-meetups/2022-07-06-get-candy/slides/slides.md

 #### Cart Modifiers

-<p>If we need to modify a Cart before/after calculation took place.
+<p>If we need to modify a Cart this takes place before or after calculation.
 For this GetCandy uses Pipelines.</p>

 ```php
 class CustomCartModifier extends CartModifier